 The PDO gorgonzola vs vegetarian gorgonzola, here is an interesting guess:

 Do you know which one is the PDO gorgonzola?
 The correct answer is actually the image at the right, the one with brown rind.
 The one on the left is actually a 100% vegetarian gorgonzola made with cashews, coconut milk, and spirulina.
 It’s completely plant-based, and they look almost identical and tasty, aren’t it?
 While I can’t guarantee the taste will be the same as the PDO gorgonzola, the packaging says “taste like gorgonzola” here is the one for y’all vegetarians pleasing to the palate.

 If you have a couple hours and calories to spare, maybe you can even try to make your own gorgonzola.
 Sounds complicated and hassle? it’s actually quite easy.
-Watch this mother-and-son spending their time having fun with gorgonzola making at the kitchen.
+Watch this mother-and-son team spent their time having fun making gorgonzola at home.